PodJamz/lynkr/README.md

 ### Provider-specific behaviour

 - **Databricks** – Mirrors Anthropic's hosted behaviour.
 Automatic policy web fallbacks (`needsWebFallback`) can trigger an extra `web_fetch`, and the upstream service executes dynamic pages on your behalf.
+- **OpenAI** – Connects directly to OpenAI's API for GPT-4o, GPT-4o-mini, o1, and other models.
+Full tool calling support with parallel tool execution enabled by default.
+Messages and tools are automatically converted between Anthropic and OpenAI formats.
+Supports organization-level API keys.
+Best used when you want direct access to OpenAI's latest models with the simplest setup.
+- **Azure OpenAI** – Connects to Azure-hosted OpenAI models.
+Similar to direct OpenAI but through Azure's infrastructure for enterprise compliance, data residency, and Azure billing integration.
 - **Azure Anthropic** – Requests are normalised to Azure's payload shape.
 The proxy disables automatic `web_fetch` fallbacks to avoid duplicate tool executions; instead, the assistant surfaces a diagnostic message and you can trigger the tool manually if required.
 - **OpenRouter** – Connects to OpenRouter's unified API for access to 100+ models.
 Full tool calling support with automatic format conversion between Anthropic and OpenAI formats.
 Messages are converted to OpenAI's format, tool calls are properly translated, and responses are converted back to Anthropic-compatible format.
 Best used for cost optimization, model flexibility, or when you want to experiment with different models without changing your codebase.
 - **Ollama** – Connects to locally-running Ollama models.
 Tool support varies by model (llama3.1, qwen2.5, mistral support tools; llama3 and older models don't).
 System prompts are merged into the first user message.
 Response format is converted from Ollama's format to Anthropic-compatible content blocks.
 Best used for simple text generation tasks, offline development, or as a cost-effective development environment.